The N-acetyl Cysteine (NAC) Powerhouse

 The problem is that when we get sick, suppress our immune systems, or simply get older, the amount our body can or will produce is reduced substantially.
 Every system in the body can be affected by a lack of glutathione in our system including the immune system, the nervous system, the gastrointestinal system, etc. This means that when our levels get low, the more prone to various types of infection we become.
 Inversely, when our levels are high, the less likely we are to get these infections.

-I went on to talk about how supplementing with glutathione can improve the function of immune cells that control infection and of course the direct correlation between low levels of GSH and increased susceptibility of infection – which can be relieved with supplementation.
+I went on to talk about how supplementing with glutathione can improve the function of immune cells that control infection and, of course, the direct correlation between low levels of GSH and increased susceptibility to disease – which can be relieved with supplementation.
 However, I wanted to share something else about this powerful substance.

 Numerous studies have demonstrated the vital role that GSH plays in immunity.
-In fact, some functional medicine doctors have even claimed that glutathione deficiency is found in nearly all very ill patients.
+Some functional medicine doctors have even claimed that glutathione deficiency is found in nearly all very ill patients.
 It makes sense.
-Glutathione is critical in helping your immune system fight off infections and prevents cancer.
+Glutathione is critical in helping your immune system fight off infections and prevent cancer.
 The good news is that studies have also demonstrated that immunological functions can be significantly enhanced and potentially restored by supplementation.

 However, supplementation with glutathione can be tricky.
-Taking GSH alone often doesn’t provide enough to get your levels back up to where they need to be because the body doesn’t absorb it well and the stomach can essentially destroy it.
-Liposomal glutathione works great to increase the amount your body can retain because it helps bypass the stomach but it’s also expensive – which puts it out of reach for a lot of people.
-The good news is that there is an alternative to GSH that works wonders.
+Taking GSH alone often doesn’t provide enough to get your levels back up to where they need to be because the body doesn’t absorb it well, and the stomach can destroy it.
+Liposomal glutathione works great to increase the amount your body can retain because it helps bypass the stomach, but it’s also expensive, putting it out of reach for many people.
+The good news is that an alternative to GSH works wonders.

 N-acetyl cysteine (NAC)